-AT&T prepping service to allow app developers to pay for consumers' data usageAlex Wagner - Deputy Managing Editor, News Desk
+AT&T prepping service to allow app developers to pay for consumers' data usageAlex Wagner - Editorial Director of News and Content

 An AT&T executive today revealed that his carrier is working on a service that'd allow app developers to pay for the data that consumers go through while using the dev's software.
 Speaking to The Wall Street Journal, AT&T network and technology head John Donovan explained that the service would be like "800 numbers," meaning that devs could entice users to download their apps by making it so that the data used by the software doesn't count against a customer's monthly data allotment.
 Here's how Donovan broke it down: